bio-ontology-research-group/whatizit/README.md

 This folder contains a tool for annotating Full text articles

-Please follow the intsructions in the scripts folder of each tool to run the pipelines.
+*Please follow the intsructions in the scripts folder of each tool to run the tools*